mabe6/musicnote/README.md

 -Capture tempo ui is the screwdriver gui for delays time set i mean the place where you type in the time of the delays with you set with f6 as everyother note

--tempo round is when time is = .055 is decides to set is up to .06 or down .05 makes the song a bit slower/faster
+-tempo round is when time is = .055 is decides to set is up to .06 or down .05 makes the song a bit slower/faster remember to turn shift lock OFF while using it